powerhousepro69/xvpn/README.md

      - Enable execute bit type..    chmod +x xvpn

-If this file isn't in the path and you are in the directory it is in   ./xvpn   to run If the file is located in your path:      enter...       xvpn    to run
+If this file isn't in the path and you are in the directory it is in   ./xvpn   to run....
+If the file is located in your path:      enter...       xvpn    to run